 Overall, the more we explore the interface, the more we like it.
 It’s not as flashy as the likes of bet365 but it is a feature-packed, well thought out design.

-As is typically the case with online bookmakers, football is the most heavily catered for, with over 11,500 events available to bet on at the time of review.
+Unibet’s selection of sports is excellent, with over 11,500 events available to bet on at the time of review.
 Apart from the usual coverage of Australian sports, American sports and football, markets are provided for everything from politics to surfing to winter sports.

-One strength of Unibet is it’s the only Australian-licensed bookmaker we’re aware of that offers markets on Australian domestic football leagues other than the A-League.
-For example, the NSW Premier League, SA Premier League and Western Premier League are supported.
+Unibet was one of the earliest Australian-licensed bookmakers to offer markets on Australian domestic football leagues other than the A-League.
+For example, wagering on the the NSW Premier League, SA Premier League and Western Premier League are offered.

 The racing interface is simple, but effective.
 The main screen displays a table of upcoming horse, greyhound and harness races across Australia, New Zealand and Singapore.
 The table is colour coded to highlight events that are shortly due to start.
 Fixed, Best Tote+SP, Tote+5/10% and Top Fluc odds are available for win betting while fixed, Best Tote and Tote+5%/10% odds are available for place betting.
 On top of win and place markets, Quinella, Exacta, Trifecta and Quadrella options are available.
 Odds fluctuations are displayed next to each runner.
 Form guides along with barrier, weight, jockey and trainer details are provided for most horse racing events.